7Cedars/loyalty-program-next/README.md

   - [ ]  First on branched Sepolia network in Foundry.
   - [ ]  Then Sepolia.

+## Additional notes
+  // NB: use of useContractEvent versus waitForTransaction (viem) versus useWaitForTransaction (wagmi) to check confirmaiton of transaction
+  // has to be tried out on actual test network.
+Not anvil.
+  ///
+  // useContractEvent({
+  //   address: parseEthAddress(progAddress),
+  //   abi: loyaltyProgramAbi,
+  //   eventName: 'TransferSingle',
+  //   listener(log) {
+  //     console.log("TransferSingle log:", log)
+  //   },
+  // })

 ## Yarn / NEXT

 First, run the development server: